Our Partners & Funders

 Visit website

 NatureScot has taken a leading role in red squirrel conservation since the species was first identified as a priority species in the UK Biodiversity Action Plan.
-NatureScot is a principle funder of the project, and helps ensure that the project works within national strategic aims.
+NatureScot is a principal funder of the project, and helps ensure that the project works within national strategic aims.

 Visit website